spaze/letsgetacert/README.md

 ```
 EXPIRY_THRESHOLD=5
 ```
-Renew certs this many days before the expiration date
+Renew certs this many days before the expiration date.

 ```
 CONFDIR=/home/ubuntu/.letsgetacert
 ```
-Where to look for the certificate config files
+Where to look for the certificate config files.

 ```
 CERTBOT=/opt/certbot/certbot-auto
 ```
-How to execute Certbot
+How to execute Certbot.

 ```
 CERTBOT_EXTRA_OPTS="--test-cert --quiet"
 ```
-Certbot extra options, `--test-cert` is for generating invalid, testing certificates
+Certbot extra options, `--test-cert` is for generating invalid, testing certificates.

 ```
 CERTBOT_DNS_CHALLENGE_OPTS="--dns-cloudflare --dns-cloudflare-credentials ~/.secrets/cloudflare.ini"
 ```
-Certbot challenge options, `--dns-cloudflare` telling certbot to use cloudflare plugin, required for `dns-01`
+Certbot challenge options, `--dns-cloudflare` telling certbot to use cloudflare plugin, required for `dns-01`.

 ```
 SUBJECT_EMAIL=bot@example.com
 ```
-Email to be used in certificate subject field
+Email to be used in certificate subject field.

 ```
 function hook {